Why You Should Hire An Event Planner

-There’s also the small fact that an event planner tends to know what they’re doing, and that the same may not necessarily be said about you.
+There’s also the small fact that an event planner tends to know what they’re doing.
 They know what works and what doesn’t, they know what people want, and they know how things need to be set up in order to avoid a catastrophe.
-In short, they’re knowledgeable enough to prevent you from making any number of a wide array of terrible mistakes that might send your event south in short order.

 Speaking of mistakes, I’d like to bring up a lovely little principle known as Murphy’s Law.
 This rather cynical theory holds that whenever something can go wrong, it will.
 It also likely applies to your event—proportionate to how important success is to your brand, of course.

-Without someone at your side to troubleshoot the vast array of complications and road-blocks you might stumble upon both during the planning process and during the event itself, well… have you ever tried fixing your pipes without a plumber’s help?
-I’d imagine it’s a little something like that, except instead of backed up sewage you’re looking at a potential brand crisis—something you most definitely want to avoid.
+Without someone at your side to troubleshoot the many possible complications and road-blocks, you might stumble both during the planning process and during the event itself.
+Have you ever tried fixing your pipes without a plumber’s help?
+It’s a little something like that, except instead of backed up sewage, you’re looking at a potential brand crisis—something you definitely want to avoid.